JohnEarnest/Octo/docs/Manual.md

 Using a label by itself will perform a subroutine call to the address the label represents.
 Alternatively, you can be more explicit by using `:call` followed by an address or name.
 A semicolon (`;`) is another way to write `return`, which returns from a subroutine.
 The `#` directive is a single-line comment; it ignores the rest of the current line.
 Numbers can be written using `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.

 Numeric constants can be defined with the `:const` directive followed by a name and then a value, which may be a number, another constant or a (non forward-declared) label.
-Registers may be given named aliases with `:alias` followed by a name and then a register.
+Registers may be given named aliases with `:alias` followed by a name and then a register or a constant expression 0-15 enclosed in curly braces (`{ ... }`).
 The `i` register may not be given an alias, but v registers can be given as many aliases as desired.
 Here are some examples of constants and aliases:

 	:alias x v0
 	:alias CARRY_FLAG vF
+	:alias NTH { 3 + CALLS }
 	:const iterations 16
 	:const sprite-height 9